 Excessively large breasts can cause many health issues for women, including back and shoulder pain.
 Insurance may cover the cost of a breast reduction, provided that patients meet the criteria.
 Our office can provide you with information on the insurance criteria.

 Patients of any age may be a candidate for breast reduction if they are experiencing symptoms related to excessively large breasts.

 Heavy, Large, Pendulous, and/or disproportionate breasts

-Multiple different incision patterns and subsequent scar patterns are used depending the the existing breast size and shape.
+Multiple incision patterns and subsequent scar patterns are used, depending on the existing breast size and shape.
 Some patients may only require a circumvertical (lollipop-shaped) scar in order to achieve the desired size reduction, weight reduction and lift.
 Most breast reduction patients require the addition of a horizontal scar at the bottom of the breast creating an “anchor-shaped” or “inverted T” scar to achieve the necessary reduction and lift.
 A breast reduction trades heavy & droopy breasts without scars for lighter & lifted breasts with scars.
-The most critical portion of the procedure are the pre-operative markings which are made before surgery in the pre-operative holding area.
+The most critical portion of the procedure are the preoperative markings which are made before surgery in the preoperative holding area.
 A breast reduction involves tailoring the skin envelope and careful re-arrangement of the internal glandular architecture to reduce & reshape the breast tissue while maintaining adequate blood flow to the nipple.

 Lift, reshape and reduce breast size & weight.

 Patients should be at a stable weight and cannot be using any nicotine containing substances.
 Patients should not be pregnant, breastfeeding or recently postpartum.

 This is out-patient surgery.
 No hospital stay is required.

 Watch more Videos about Breast Reduction

 You will be able to walk around, feed and bathe yourself.
 Depending on your pain medication requirements, you may not be able to care for others or drive a car.